msrsakib/linux-distro-solutions.github.io/Linux_Setup_FirstTime/prepare for git.md

 # For Debian based Linux OS.
 Ubuntu , Kali Linux.

+Using this process, the git project can be build in Linux OS .

 `~$ sudo apt-get install git`

 `~$ sudo apt-get install autoconf`